 - Were there any obvious participation gaps in last summer’s program?
 One LAPL YA librarian decided to go after older teens and she succeeded in attracting 15- to 18-year old boys by reframing summer reading as a volunteer or community service opportunity.

 Some examples of underserved groups in California communities

 In 2018, California libraries reached out to many different underserved groups.
 Here are just a few of them:

 - Children in public housing

 - Recipients of a summer food bank program

 - Students at particular schools who had not participated in previous summer reading programs.

-- 3rd and 4th graders at a local Boys and Girls Club
+- Children and Teens at local Boys and Girls Clubs